DevAggarwal01/windowpane/README.md

 1. After deploying, the webhook url registered in Mux settings needs to be changed
 2. the webhook for stripe also needs to be changed

+to do premieres, premiere date in project table is already indexed so it should be easy to do quick retrieval

 To start your Phoenix server: